sambanova/ai-starter-kit/integrations/llama_stack/README.md

     pip install llama-stack
 ```

-with the environment set now you can build the distribution

 ## Building the SambaNova Distribution

+After the environment is set, you can build the distribution.

-You can build the SambaNova Llama Stack distribution using either a virtual environment (**venv**), a conda environmnet or a Docker image.
+You can build the SambaNova Llama Stack distribution using either a virtual environment (**venv**), a conda environmnet, or a Docker image.

 ### Build with venv (Recommended)